OPEN-NEXT/wp2.2_dev/README.md

 ## Usage

-*This section assumes basic knowledge of Python and using a terminal session on a GNU/Linux server*.
+*This section assumes basic knowledge of Python and using a terminal session on a GNU/Linux server.
+There is also a detailed [step-by-step walkthrough](docs/usage-example.md)*.

 After following the steps in the [Install](#install) section, change directories into `wp2.2_dev` with this terminal command: